-The data we presented above calls for a gradient approach to the very notion of accept-ability but also highlights that a one-dimensional approach to acceptability may not be appropriate.
-With Experiment 1 we show that, given only one general scale, participants conflate "acceptability" with a normative view on what the standard for their language is.
-In this sense, acceptability becomes somewhat the same as prescriptive grammaticality, with one form deemed better than the others, or "best".
+The data we presented above calls for a gradient approach to the very notion of acceptability but also highlights that providing participants with a one-dimensional good-for-all acceptability scale may not be appropriate.
+With Experiment 1 we show that, given only one general scale, participants conflate "acceptability" with the normative view on what the standard for their language is or should be.
+In this sense, acceptability seems strongly related to conformity to the linguistic prescriptive norm, with one form deemed better than the others, or "best".
 With Experiments 2 and 3, we show a more nuanced picture of the alternation phenomenon.
-The fronting-with-inversion variant was the "best-formed" variant (as described in reference grammars), above fronting + ESK sentences, which in turn were better-formed than in-situ sentences and fronting sentences.
-As for "suitability" however, all variants seem to serve their proper purpose, with fronting-with-inversion sentences yielding lower ratings in informal contexts and fronting + ESK yielding lower ratings in formal contexts.
-Even if fronting-with-inversion sentences are still rated high in all contexts, this is an overall picture more in line with the distribution of usage found in real-life interactions such as the ESLO corpus.
+On the first scale we provided participants with, the fronting-with-inversion variant was the "best-formed" variant (as described in reference grammars), above fronting + ESK sentences, which in turn were judged as better-formed than in-situ sentences and fronting sentences.
+This follows the recommendations from prescriptive linguistic norms.
+For "suitability" however, all variants seem to have a more unique and specific purpose, with fronting-with-inversion sentences yielding lower ratings in informal contexts and fronting + ESK yielding lower ratings in formal contexts.
+Even if fronting-with-inversion sentences are still rated high in all contexts, this is an overall picture more in line with the frequencies observed in everyday ordinary interactions such as found in the the ESLO corpus (Thiberge, Badin, & Liégeois, 2021).

-In this paper, we focused on one specific alternation phenomenon of a specific linguistic system (partial interrogatives in French L1 adult speakers).
-We found that preferences for the different available forms varied across speaker groups (age) but also across contexts

-(non-formal vs. formal).
-We also found that these preferences are far from optimally captured with a unique and general "acceptability" scale, which rather seems to equate a general normative view of what a "proper sentence" should look like in said language, in par with what can be found in reference grammars (e.g., for French, Riegel, Rellat, and Rioul (2014)).
+In this paper, we focused on one specific alternation phenomenon of a specific linguistic system (wh- interrogatives in adult French L1 speakers).
+We found that preferences for the different available forms varied across speaker groups (age) but also across contexts (non-formal vs. formal).
+We also found that these preferences are far from optimally captured with a unique and general "acceptability" scale, which rather seems to equate a general normative view of what a "proper sentence" should look like in a given language, in par with what can be found in reference grammars (e.g., for French, Riegel, Rellat, and Rioul (2014)) and in textbooks directed at French children practicing their L1 at school.

 From a broader perspective, the difference in modality between Experiment 2 (audio) and Experiment 3 (written), as well as the wider range used for the scales (6-point for Experiment 2, 11-point for Experiment 3), do not seem to have changed participants' ability to distinguish between what is "proper French" and what is "French one can use in a particular context".
-We take this as further evidence of the discrepancy between "normative French" as described in reference grammars and taught at school and "everyday French" as used in everyday interactions.
-French adult speakers have perfectly internalized this difference, and they are able to express it when given the proper tools to do so (i.e. different scales and not a unique good-for-all general "acceptability" scale).
-This, of course, is particularly salient in a language such as French where the written modality is often idealized and even defended by an institution such as the Académie Française, whose very job consists in setting what can and cannot be considered as "proper French".8
+We take this as further evidence that French speakers are aware of the discrepancy between "normative French" as described in reference grammars and taught at school and "everyday French" as used in everyday interactions, and they are able to express it when given the proper tools to do so (i.e. different scales and not a unique good-for-all general "acceptability" scale).
+A question arises as to whether participants would give similar responses if they were presented with only one of the two scales.
+We intend to follow up on this in further research.
+This, of course, is particularly salient in a language such as French where the written modality is often idealized and even defended by an institution such as the Académie Française, whose very job consists in setting what can and cannot be considered as "proper French".
+11